mahmoudoudiallo/PRG1-conditionals/README.md

 Before running any code, look at these functions and **predict** what they will output:

 ### Task P1: Basic Predictions
-Look at these function calls and write down what you think they'll return:
+Look at these function calls and note down what you think they'll return:
 ```python
 check_temperature(30)
 check_temperature(15)